 Are there any scholarships available to pre-occupational therapy students?

-Unfortunately, there are no specific scholarships offered to pre-occupational therapy students.
-However, general scholarships are offered to students through each department and college across campus.
+Additionally, general scholarships are offered to students through each department and college across campus.
 Below you will find scholarship webpages for the popular majors listed above:

 - Psychology Major Scholarships